antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 I am now interested in seeing if this device can be hacked to harness the hardware as a general purpose SDR.
 Research on the internet and Reddit have at best yielded an answer of, "maybe/if" and "with enough knowledge and skill".
 Naysayers cited lack of appropriate hardware, hardware transparency, and hardware security measures as obstacles to hacking this type of device.

-Between poking around on the command line and researching the device online I gained the following knowledge of the device:
+Between poking around on the command line and researching it online I gained the following knowledge of the device: